Mostafa1Jamal1/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

 - The first line of my Bash script starts with #!/usr/bin/env bash
 - The second line of my Bash scripts is a comment explaining what it is doing

+`2-while_best_school` -> is a file of a Bash script that displays Best School 10 times.
+-Using while loop now